-"Will he come here to see me?"
+"Will be come here to see me?"
 "I don't know.
-I hope not, George; I do not want him to."
+I hope not, George do not want him to.

-The Professor afterwards explained that while George was in this life, he and Will were as intimate as brothers, and that when the casualty occurred which caused George's death, it threw Will into convulsions, and for many days they despaired of his life.
+The Professor afterwards explained that while George was in this life, ne and Will were as intimate as brothers, and that when the casualty occurred which caused George's death, it threw Will into convulsions, and for many days they despaired of his life.
 Hence his reply I don't want him to come, and see what I now do.
-George and Will were managing the gun when the accident happened.
-The voice of George in the cabinet says, "If I had listened to Will (who advised him to let the gun alone) I would not have been here now.
+George and Will were man aging the gun when the accident happened The voice of George in the cabinet says, "If I had listened to Will (who advised him to let the gun slone) I would not have been here now.
 Will was not to blame.
 I am happy though.
-He asked for his own brothers, fath er and mother, and seemed satisfied when the Professor assured him that they would come there to see him.
+He saked for his own brothers, fath er and mother, and seemed satisfied when the Professor assured him that they would come there to see him.
 The Professor was so overcome that he was compelled to yield to his feelings and wept many times during the manifestation.
-He said he saw the face plainly; saw him smile, and that he did not believe it was George Frick, but that

-HE KNEW IT WAS HIM.
+He said he saw the face plainly saw him smile, and that he did not believe it was George Frick, but that SE KNEW IT WAS HIM.

-He was seized with both hands by the spiritform and forcibly shaken as if in hearty recognition.
-The Professor saw and conversed with this same young man at another scance, and was so well satisfied that he in extasy said, "I know now what I never before fully believed, in the we shall all live after the body is in the grave."
-The Professor was not a Spiritualist, and to say that he was surprised and satisfied, but feebly expresses his feelings and convictions, as he repeatedly and feelingly expressed himself to us after the seance.
+He was seized with both hands by the spiritform and forcibly shaken as if in hearty recog nition.
+The Professor asw and converse with this same young mad at another seance, and was so well satisfied that he in extasy said.
+"I know now what I never before fully believed, that we shall all live after the body is in the grave."
+The Professor was not Spiritualist, and to say that he was surprised and satisfied, but feebly expresses his feeling and convictions, as he repeatedly and feelingly expressed himself to us after the seance.